Introduction: The Irresistible Charm of Corn on the Cob

 -

-Sprinkle with salt, pepper, and any other seasonings you like.
+Sprinkle with salt and pepper, and any other spices you like (see variations below).

 Step 4: Air Fry the Corn